-The vast majority of claimants (more than 90%) said they were satisfied with the services they received, as the health supporters helped them understand the process and cope with mental health issues.
-Further, more than three-quarters (77%) of claimants said that the services of support workers had an impact on their healing because they were helpful, supportive, and available to talk to.
+ore than 90% of claimants said they were satisfied with the health supporters, who helped them understand the process and cope with mental health issues.
+More than three-quarters of claimants said that support workers had an impact on their healing because they were helpful, supportive, and available to talk to.